No. 4 bayonet: Origins

+Development of the Lee–Enfield No. 4 rifle required a new bayonet mounting system, leading to the adoption of a socket-mounted Spike_bayonet.
+The design was shorter, lighter, and significantly simpler to manufacture than earlier British bayonets.

+The No. 4 Mk I bayonet was approved on the 15th November 1939 alongside the No. 4 Mk I rifle.
+Its simplified construction allowed production to be carried out by a wide range of civilian manufacturers.

 Wartime evolution

 During the course of World War II the design of the No. 4 bayonet changed over time.
 The first variant, the No. 4 mk I bayonet, much like other weapons at the beginning of World War II, was high quality.
 Hence relatively few of this variant of the No. 4 bayonet were produced.
 The next variant made in 1942 and the most produced one is the No. 4 mk II bayonet which saved production time by omitting milling the blade in the production process but had no other design changes.
 After the No. 4 mk II bayonet the design was further changed in 1942 to save costs and disperse production by making the blade and socket separately and this became the bayonet No. 4 mk II*.
 The final variant of the No. 4 bayonet is the bayonet No. 4 mk III which further reduced the cost of a bayonet by making the socket out of welding stamped steel pieces instead of as a single piece.